Gatling gun: United States and South America

-Gatling guns were kept in store by coal companies and used during the Battle of Blair Mountain; On September 1, a group of miners looted one of these guns and assaulted a spot called Craddock Fork.
+Gatling guns were kept in store by coal companies and used during the Battle of Blair Mountain in 1921.
+On September 1, a group of striking miners stole one of the guns and assaulted a valley called Craddock Fork near the town of Lake.
 Opposing forces fought back with a machine gun, but after three hours of heavy fire, their weapon jammed.
 The miners surged forward and briefly broke the defensive line, but were repulsed by another machine gun nest located further up the ridge.

 Russia

-According to Ellis, the Russians were amongst the first to realize the potential of machine guns, testing two Gatlings in 1865 and promptly ordering twenty for the Imperial Russian Army, eventually obtaining a license to build them locally.
-By 1876, the Russians had 400 Gatlings organized in eight batteries; While McNab stated that the Russians were introduced to the Gatling in 1871, when Colonel Aleksandr Pavlovich Gorloff was given a demonstration, and impressed by what he saw, ordered 400 Gatlings for the Imperial Army.
-Both accounts agree that these guns, known in Russia as the Gorloffs first saw action during the Russo-Turkish War (1877–1878), where they were effectively used at the Battle of Nikopol and the Siege of Plevna.
+According to author John Ellis, the Russians were amongst the first to realize the potential of machine guns, testing two Gatlings in 1865 and promptly ordering twenty for the Imperial Russian Army, eventually obtaining a license to build them locally and by 1876, the Russians had 400 Gatlings organized in eight batteries.
+Historical writer Chris McNab gives a different account, stating that the Russians had been introduced to the Gatling in 1871, not 1865, when Colonel Aleksandr Pavlovich Gorloff was given a demonstration, and impressed by what he saw, ordered 400 Gatlings for the Imperial Army.

+Before the guns were shipped to Russia, Gorloff ordered nameplates bearing his own name to be manufactured and fixed them in place of the original plates bearing the Colt's Patent Firearms company—subsequently, the Gatling gun became known in Russia as the Gorloff gun.
+In an early example of Russian disinformation, an article published in the Journal de St.-Pétersbourg in November 27, 1870 stated that:

+The mitrailleuse adopted in Russia is on a model invented by Major-General Gorloff and based upon the American Gatling system.
+The Gorloff gun, however, only resembles the Gatling in exterior form and is quite original.
+In perfecting his arm, Dr Gatling has, it appears, been guilty of important plagiarisms on the Gorloff model, which has a just title to the name of the 'Russian mitrailleuse.

+Both Ellis and McNab accounts agree that these guns saw Russo-Turkish War (1877–1878), where they were effectively used at the Battle of Nikopol and the Siege of Plevna.
 The Gorloff gun was also used during the Russian conquest of Central Asia to repel Turkmen cavalry charges.
+In one of the last uses of mechanical machine guns in combat, some Gatling-Gorloffs were used to defend fortifications in Port Arthur during the Russo-Japanese War of 1904–1905.